 A problem without borders

-The illegal cigarette trade doesn’t begin or stop at EU borders.
-In fact, much of the illicit tobacco enters from outside Europe.
+However, the illegal cigarette trade is not confined within the EU’s borders.
+In fact, illicit cigarettes continue to enter from outside the regional bloc.
 That’s why concerted action within the EU can have a global impact.
-We’re committed to encouraging open dialogue about the most effective ways to combat illicit trade in tobacco products by involving manufacturers, suppliers of key components, technology providers, customs authorities, and other law enforcement agencies.
+We’re committed to encouraging open dialogue about the most effective ways to combat illicit trade in tobacco products by involving manufacturers, suppliers of key components, technology providers, customs authorities, and other law-enforcement agencies.

-We strongly support the objectives and principles of the WHO Framework Convention on Tobacco Control (FCTC) Protocol to Eliminate Illicit Trade in Tobacco Products and are encouraged by the growing number of countries joining this international treaty.
+We strongly support the objectives and principles of the WHO Framework Convention on Tobacco Control’s (FCTC’s) Protocol to Eliminate Illicit Trade in Tobacco Products (“the Protocol”) and are encouraged by the growing number of countries joining this international treaty.
 We are convinced that the FCTC Protocol will help the EU gain the upper hand in fighting the black market in tobacco products and will pave the way for controls in tracking and tracing, licensing, and due diligence.

-Illicit cigarette consumption in the EU, Norway, Switzerland and U.K. in 2021
+Illicit cigarette consumption in the EU, U.K., Norway, Switzerland, Moldova, and Ukraine in 2022